jbush001/NyuziProcessor/tools/simulator/README.md

 - cosim - co-simulation mode.
 The simulator reads instruction side effects from stdin (which are produced by the Verilog model) and verifies they match its own execution.
  More details are in the tests/cosimulation directory.
-- gui - Pops up a window that displays the live contents of the framebuffer
 - gdb - (in development) Allow a debugger to attach with remote GDB protocol to port 8000.
 - &lt;default&gt; Executes program until the processor is halted.